Native American Community Development

 Preserving Cultural Heritage

 This exciting project was a partnership between Native American Connections, the Phoenix Indian Center, LISC, and the City of Phoenix with the goal of preserving Native culture and history.
 The Music Building is now known as the Phoenix Indian School Visitor Center and is a cultural center and gathering place, as well as a part of Native American history in Arizona, where people from the community can experience Native Foods, learn about the rich history of Phoenix Indian School and Native American people in the United States, experience Native American culture, arts, and music, as well as fun sports and cultural events.

 The PISVC includes a gallery (by appointment only) as well as a rental conference space and commercial kitchen for meetings and gatherings.

 The history of the Phoenix Indian School and the renovation of the music building were featured on National Public Radio.

-Cultural and Native Traditional Ceremonies
+Native American Culture and Traditional Ceremonies

 Supporting Regional Efforts to End Homelessness

 Native American Connections partnered with the Valley of the Sun United Way’s Initiative to end homelessness for people in Maricopa County through the development of 1,000 units of permanent supportive housing.
 Through this partnership, we established both Encanto Pointe and Stepping Stone Place as housing communities that are guided by the housing first model for chronically homeless individuals.

 NAC is a member of the Continuum of Care with staff participating on the Board, Committee, and workgroups.
 In addition, NAC participates in Coordinated Entry.